If the Princes does not want to be found, the Princess will not be found. ~ Joyce Carol Oates, ’48 Clues into the Disappearance of My Sister’

 Tales & Treasures

-My Very Subjective Book Recommendation – a book (or books) that I have read and liked in some or many ways.
-A must-read, in fact.
+My Very Subjective Book Recommendation – a must-read, in fact.

 I got into this book thanks to my dear friend J., who earlier this year shared with me a list of countries of the world (all 198 of them!) paired with one author and one book title from that country.
 Not knowing where to start, we chose the easiest path and started with the letter ‘A’; the first country on the list and then followed through to another book/country, and so on.
 This challenge will take us at least several years to complete, but it’s so much fun to read the books I probably would have never found, and get to know authors from the countries I know little or nothing about.